ULHPC/ulhpc-docs/docs/software/cae/fenics.md

 Create and Activate a  Spack Environment:

 To maintain an isolated installation, create a dedicated Spack environment in a chosen directory.
-The following example builds FEniCSx in the `home` directory:
+The following example sets up a stable release of FEniCSx `v0.9.0` in the `fenicsx-test` directory inside the `home` directory:

     cd ~
-    spack env create -d fenicsx-0.9.0/
+    spack env create -d fenicsx-test/
-    spack env activate fenicsx-0.9.0/
+    spack env activate fenicsx-test/

 Add the core FEniCSx components and common dependencies:

     spack add py-fenics-dolfinx@0.9.0+petsc4py fenics-dolfinx+adios2+petsc adios2+python petsc+mumps

-    # Change @0.9.0 to any version in the above if you want a another version.
-    spack concretize
-    spack install -j16

-!!! question " why concretize and -j16 ? "

-        `spack concretize` resolves all dependencies and selects compatible versions for the specified packages. `-j16` sets the number cores to use for building.
-Using a higher number can speed up the build but should be chosen based on available CPU cores and cluster policies.

-or its also possible to define build packages in  `$SPACK_ENV` in a `spack.yaml` file.
+!!!
+Additional

+    The spack `add command` add abstract specs of packages to the currently active environment and registers them as root `specs` in the environment’s `spack.yaml` file.
+Alternatively, packages can be predefined directly in the `spack.yaml` file located in`$SPACK_ENV`.

         spack:
         # add package specs to the `specs` list
         specs:
         - py-fenics-dolfinx@0.9.0+petsc4py
         - fenics-dolfinx+adios2+petsc
         - petsc+mumps
         - adios2+python

         view: true
         concretizer:
             unify: true
+    !!! note
+            Replace `@0.9.0` with a different version if you prefer to install others release.

-!!! question  " why unify : true ? "
+??? question  " why unify : true ? "

         `unify: true` ensures all packages share the same dependency versions, preventing multiple builds of the same library.
 Without it, each `spec` could resolve dependencies independently, leading to potential conflicts and redundant installations.

+Once Packages `specs` have been added to the current environment, they need to be concretized.

+    spack concretize
+    spack install -j16

+!!! note

+        Here, [`spack concretize`](https://spack.readthedocs.io/en/latest/environments.html#spec-concretization) resolves all dependencies and selects compatible versions for the specified packages.
+In addition to adding individual specs to an environment, the `spack install` command installs the entire environment at once and `-j16` option sets the number of CPU cores used for building, which can speed up the installation.
+        Once installed, the FEniCSx environment is ready to use on the cluster.

 The following are also common dependencies used in FEniCS scripts: